Skip to content

 tova

 Removes duplicate rows.
-Optionally specify columns to check for uniqueness.
+Optionally specify a column to check for uniqueness via the by option.
+Without by, compares entire rows.

 tova